 But what about the mental wellbeing of your workforce?
 Does your COVID-19 business continuity plan include steps to address the fears and anxieties they may be experiencing?
 No doubt your employees have questions and concerns about the effects the pandemic could have, or are having, on their professional and personal lives – from their at-home work productivity to their job and financial security.

-Consider that 1 in 5 members of Canada’s working age population was living with a mental health condition BEFORE COVID-19 turned the world upside down.
+Consider that 1 in 5 members of Canada’s working age population was living with a mental health condition before COVID-19 turned the world upside down.
 No data models, charts or graphs are needed to project that the percentage of workers who are experiencing high levels of Coronavirus-related stress, anxiety or depression is much higher.
-In fact a recent survey by Morneau Sheppell found that Coronavirus is negatively affecting the mental health of 81 per cent of Canadians!

 As the manager and insurer of health benefits for 1 in 12 Canadians, we have curated information from our health partners to offer this list of ways employers can support the psychological health and safety of their employees.

 You can help alleviate stress by demonstrating to employees that you are planning ahead for the future, while keeping them well-informed and available to answer their questions.
 To that end, compile a list the mental health tools and resources they can access through their health insurance package and answers to their frequently asked questions.
 Update and distribute as often as necessary.

 Just as rumour loves a vacuum, worry and fear can grow in the absence of up-to-date information.
 Be upfront, transparent and consistent in your communications.
 There’s no need to sugarcoat the Coronavirus and its impacts.
 If you do, you lose credibility and the trust of your employees.
 Communicate regularly and honestly.